com-480-data-visualization/com-480-project-ca_roille_aux_states/README.md

 Few studies have been conducted to explore and visualize the Storm Events Database.
 We found two Kaggle Notebooks  ([first](https://www.kaggle.com/code/kerneler/starter-noaa-storm-events-database-ead6826c-e) and [second](https://www.kaggle.com/code/wumanandpat/exploration-of-storm-events-database)) that propose data pre-processing along with initial analyses and visualizations.
 Additionally, we identified a [website](https://www.arcgis.com/apps/dashboards/2f0a9f25eea3410ca0443bdce936f8e5) that provides a visualization based on the same dataset.
 Another relevant resource is a [package](https://github.com/geanders/noaastormevents), which allows for exploring the Storm Events Database with advanced visualizations.

 ### General weather visualizations
 Weather and climate change events offer opportunities for highly interactive and impactful visualizations.
 These visual representations can serve as inspiration for our own project.
 Below are some compelling examples that could be reproduced or adapted.
 One classic approach in climate change visualization is illustrating temperature trends over time for a specific location—Switzerland, for instance.
-This method effectively conveys the evolution of a variable while incorporating geographic variation by displaying maps across different years or time periods ([source of image](https://www.meteoswiss.admin.ch/climate/climate-change.html)).
+This method effectively conveys the evolution of a variable while incorporating geographic variation by displaying maps across different years or time periods ([image](https://www.meteoswiss.admin.ch/climate/climate-change.html)).

 <p align="center">
     <img src="Images/swiss_temperature.jpg" alt="screenshot" width="700">
 </p>

 Weather data is frequently visualized on an interactive digital globe, enabling users to explore different regions, zoom in on specific locations, and analyze parameters like temperature, wind speed, and precipitation.
-By rotating the globe and selecting specific areas, users can easily compare weather conditions across various locations and timeframes.
-This approach enhances accessibility and engagement, making it especially useful for meteorologists, researchers, and the general public interested in real-time weather patterns and climate trends.
-Although we don’t have global data in our dataset, we could adapt this type of visualization to suit our needs ([source of image](https://earth.nullschool.net/#current/wind/surface/level/orthographic=-97.87,29.90,371)).
+Users can easily compare weather conditions across various locations and timeframes.
+This approach enhances accessibility and engagement, making it especially useful for the general public.
+Although we don’t have global data in our dataset, we could adapt this type of visualization to suit our needs ([image](https://earth.nullschool.net/#current/wind/surface/level/orthographic=-97.87,29.90,371)).

 <p align="center">
     <img src="Images/earth.png" alt="screenshot" width="700">